cis198-2016s/slides/02/content.md

 ---
 ## Lifetimes - Multiple Lifetimes

 - Functions that use multiple references may use the same lifetime for all references.
-- However, sometimes it's useful to give the references different lifetimes.
+- But sometimes it's useful to give references different lifetimes.
-- In `x_or_y`, both input references and the output reference have the same lifetime
+- In `x_or_y`, input/output references all have the same lifetime.
 - In `p_or_q`, `p` and the output reference have the same lifetime.
-  - `q` has an unrelated lifetime
+  - `q` has a separate lifetime with no constrained relationship to `p`.

 ```rust
 fn x_or_y<'a>(x: &'a str, y: &'a str) -> &'a str {